 - Moving somewhere where you speak the language: For some expats, being able to communicate with locals as soon as they arrive is crucial.
 Even if you’re a Brazilian moving to Portugal, there are still differences that could trigger culture shock.
 Not everyone worries about this, though; learning a new language helps you navigate a new culture.
 Pick a country that satisfies your curiosity and consider a school with language courses.

 - Choosing a study program in a language that works for your career: Most universities offer at least a few programs in English, especially at the postgraduate level.
 If you foresee yourself working in a Spanish-speaking country and feel confident about your ability to work in Spanish, consider programs that equip you with the theory in Spanish.

 - Ensure that you can balance your studies with your life: Students moving abroad generally want to enroll as full-time students.
 Many expat students, however, balance their studies with a career or a family.
 If you need to study part-time, make sure the school permits or encourages this before you apply.

 - Make sure your education leads towards the career you want: Following a study program that doesn’t help you realize your career goals could set you back.
 Education is a major investment of time and money, especially if you’re paying international tuition fees.
 While it might be fun to study film history, it won’t equip you for success as a financial analyst.

 Countries to consider

-Each country’s post-secondary educational systems have their own advantages, disadvantages, and quirks.
-Here’s a few countries worth investigating as options for furthering your education:
+Each country’s post-secondary educational systems have its own advantages, disadvantages, and quirks.
+Here are a few countries worth investigating as options for furthering your education: